THE STORY OF THE 1930s YELLOW COACH AMERICAN DOUBLE-DECKERS

 Although single-deckers were much more common across the United States as a whole, by the early 1930s the double-decker was well established as a suitable layout for intensive urban routes, especially in a city like New York where sightseeing could be an important source of revenue.

-The rear mounted engine was a General Motors 616 series petrol unit, producing 149 BHP at 2,100 rpm, with a radiator mounted at the left rear corner.
-Drive was taken through a three speed semi-automatic transmission, with electric solenoid selection.
+The rear mounted engine was a General Motors 616 series petrol (gasoline} unit, producing 149 BHP at 2,100 rpm, with a radiator mounted at the left rear corner.
+Drive was taken through a three-speed semi-automatic transmission, with electric solenoid selection.
 As on the model 700, the engine and gearbox were mounted longitudinally.
 The engine, transmission and rear axle assembly were mounted on a sub frame to facilitate removal.
-Suspension was by leaf springs and air brakes were fitted.
+Suspension was by leaf springs, and air brakes were fitted.
 There was no rear bulkhead, so the bus interior was probably quite noisy.

 The single type 706 was exhibited at the Chicago World’s Fair in 1933 and entered service as Chicago Motor Coach’s fleet number 103.
 It quickly showed that it represented the right way forward.
 It had much greater capacity and passenger appeal than the Z type and must have proved reliable enough in service, despite its exotic design.
 But Green recognised that the type 700 single-decker was only a step towards the optimum design.
 In 1934, GM recruited Dwight Austin and acquired the patents for the angle drive.
 This quickly led to the model 718 – which could have a transverse rear engine.